damalga/damalga-nl-lp/about.md

 🇬🇧 About

 I’m <a href="https://damalga.com" target="_blank" rel="noopener noreferrer">damalga</a> (an acronym of my name), from Madrid.
-This is a blog (with an associated newsletter) about technology, economy, philosophy, art, and freedom… In short, things I care about.
+This is a blog (with an associated newsletter) about technology, economy, philosophy, art and freedom… In short, things I care about.
 I like to consolidate ideas; read and write about them.
 If you’re up for updates, random thoughts, or guides on these topics, you’re in the right place.